-One of the biggest issues we see time and again in warehouses is the segregation of the pack and ship stations.
-In the majority of cases these two operations can be combined into a single station, speeding up fulfillment and reducing time and manpower requirements.
+One of the biggest issues we see time and again in warehouses is the segregation of the packing and shipping stations.
+In the majority of cases, these two operations can be combined into a single station, speeding up fulfillment and reducing time and manpower requirements.

 At first glance, this may seem like you’re creating a more complicated fulfillment process, but it’s not so.
 If you break down the processes of packing and shipping orders, it quickly becomes clear how similar the data requirements are for both, yielding the opportunity to simplify a two-step, two-station process.

 For example, at a packing station you’re typically capturing information about:

 You have access to other data related to the order, such as:

 This information is used in the shipping process, too, so it makes sense to combine the two activities in an integrated packing and shipping station.

 Since the hardware requirements are similar for both packing and shipping operations, you shouldn’t need as much equipment as used for separate stations.